Feminism | Posted by Natalia K on 07/29/2011

 A few weeks ago, one of my best friends broke up with her boyfriend.
 I’m a teenager, so I should probably be used to this by now.
 It seems as though I can’t make it through an entire week at school without hearing about some type of relationship drama.
 But this break up moved past the realm of crying-in-the-bathroom-hysterically-with-your-friends-huddled-around-you-one-day-fine-the-next typical high school break up.
 This one was pretty bad.

 Now, I’m of the school of thought that the end of a relationship doesn’t equate to the end of the world.
 While some might sarcastically comment, “How shocking that your life does not revolve around guys.
 You’re only a super-feminist” I’m not convinced that this personal way of thinking is entirely connected to my feminist sensibility.
-The fact that I’m a …
+The fact …